mozilla/openwebapps/docs/ACTIVITIES.md

       services: {
         "http://webactivities.org/share": {
            type: [ "application/url", "text/*", "image/*" ]
-           path: "/services/share"
+           path: "/services/share.html"
         }
       }
     }

 In this example, SharingApp declares that it supports the well-understood "share" activity, and can accept URLs, text, or images as input.
-The handlers that implement the activity are served from the '/services/share' path of the application's domain.
-Note that in this example the domain of SharingApp is implicit in what domain served mymanifest.webapp, and the browser will enforce that domain association automatically.
+The handlers that implement the activity are served from the `/services/share.html` path of the application's domain.
+Note that in this example the domain of SharingApp is implicitly the domain that serves up the manifest file, and the browser will enforce that domain association automatically.
 It is implied, though not required, that the `action` identifier of an activity will resolve to a human and machine-readable description of the activity, and that well-known URLs will emerge for activities that are in common use.

 *ed: in the current prototype, the startActivity method is called invokeService and is a member of *navigator.apps.
 Nomenclature changes TBD!*